databendlabs/openraft/guide/src/getting-started.md

 In our design, there is at most one thread at a time writing data to it.
-But there may be several threads reading from it concurrently, e.g., more than one replication tasks reading log entries from store.
+But there may be several threads reading from it concurrently, e.g., more than one replication task reading log entries from the store.

-### An implementation has to guarantee data durability
+### An implementation has to guarantee data durability.

 The caller always assumes a completed write is persistent.
 The raft correctness highly depends on a reliable store.